 Oslo has a come a long way from its yesteryear image as a mundane and staid city to a zestful metropolis that is becoming increasingly recognized for its allure.
 This great city lies in an almost unsurpassed location and is blessed with a lively waterfront area and a spate of top-notch cultural attractions.
 Although one day in Oslo is not enough time to explore all the city’s gems, it’s still enough to see some of the best attractions in the city.
 Here’s our lowdown on how best to spend 24 hours in Oslo 🙂

-Please note this post contains affiliate links.
-Read more about it on our Disclosure page.
+Please note that this article contains affiliate links.
+You can learn more about supporting us here.